Higher network charges could threaten battery value: what Perth owners should know

 The AEMC draft proposes shifting more of the cost of maintaining the electricity network from variable (per-kWh) charges to fixed (daily) charges.
 Under the current model, households that use less grid electricity — including solar and battery owners — pay lower network charges because they consume fewer kilowatt-hours.
 A flat fixed fee would change this dynamic.

-What This Means for Perth
+What this means for Perth

 Western Australia operates its own electricity market (the WEM) separate from the NEM.
 This means the AEMC proposal would not directly change Synergy or Western Power pricing structures.
 However, there are reasons to pay attention: